TritonDataCenter/sdc-docker/README.md

     10.88.88.1 - - [27/Jan/2015:23:44:17 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.24.0 (x86_64-apple-darwin12.0) libcurl/7.24.0 OpenSSL/0.9.8z zlib/1.2.5" "-"

+# Running sdc-docker with TLS support

+By default, sdc-docker will run in a non-secure mode with no user authentication.
+In this mode, there is no notion of users so every single client call will be assumed to belong to the default SDC local admin user (UUID 00000000-0000-0000-0000-000000000000).
+To enable user authentication on sdc-docker we must complete four steps:

+1) Enable TLS support on sdc-docker
+2) Ensure the docker client user has added SSH keys to their account
+3) Generate a client TLS certificate
+3) Set docker client to --tls mode

+1) In order to allow multiple SDC users to interact with sdc-docker, TLS support must be activated first.
+The sdc-docker install contains a sample self-signed certificate that should only be used for development/testing.
+The sample key and certificate are located at:

+    /opt/smartdc/docker/tls/server-key.pem
+    /opt/smartdc/docker/tls/server-cert.pem

+Switch to TLS support by running the following commands:

+    ssh root@10.99.99.7                     # ssh to the COAL GZ sdcadm self-update
+    sdcadm experimental update-docker       # ensure the latest sdc-docker

+    docker_svc=$(sdc-sapi /services?name=docker | json -Ha uuid)
+    sapiadm update $docker_svc metadata.USE_TLS=true

+    # make sure service picks up new configuration
+    sdc-login docker
+    svcadm restart config-agent && sleep 1
+    svcadm restart docker
+    netstat -f inet -an | grep 2376 exit

+2) For development purposes, we are going to add our own SSH private key to the local SDC admin user.
+This step is optional for existing SDC users that already have their SSH keys added to UFDS:

+    scp ~/.ssh/id_rsa.pub root@10.99.99.7:/var/tmp/id_rsa.pub
+    ssh root@10.99.99.7                     # ssh to the COAL GZ sdc-useradm add-key admin /var/tmp/id_rsa.pub

+3) Now, the docker client must be configured to use TLS by running the following command on your sdc-docker development install:

+    ./tools/gen-client-certificate root@10.99.99.7 ~/.ssh/id_rsa

+After following the steps, there is going to be a new client certificate at

+    ~/.sdc_docker/cert.pem

+4) The 'gen-client-certificate' should print instructions to configure the docker client to work on TLS mode.
+After exporting the two environment variables specified, docker can now be used with the --tls option:

+    export DOCKER_CERT_PATH=~/.sdc_docker/
+    export DOCKER_HOST=tcp://10.88.88.5:2376

+    docker --tls info

 # Development hooks

 Before commiting be sure to: